Supratim-Pathak/role-perms/Readme.md

 A **role-based access control (RBAC)** system for Node.js applications using **MongoDB**.
 This package helps manage users, roles, and permissions efficiently.

+The role-permission package is a Role-Based Access Control (RBAC) system for Node.js applications using MongoDB.
+It allows developers to manage users, roles, and permissions efficiently.
+With this package, you can define permissions, assign them to roles, and associate roles with users.
+It includes a built-in authorization middleware to protect API routes based on assigned permissions.
+The package is lightweight, flexible, and easy to integrate into any Express.js or Node.js project.
+It supports multi-role users and dynamic permission checks for fine-grained access control.
+Using Mongoose, it ensures data is stored efficiently in MongoDB.
+The API is simple yet powerful, making it easy to implement secure role-based authentication.
+Ideal for SaaS applications, admin dashboards, and enterprise software.

 ---

 ## 🚀 Features